maxionderon/Abandoned-Companion-Gift-App-Admin-Angular/README.md

 <a name="1."></a>
 ## 1. Purpose of this project

 With this app it is possible to maintain the database of the Companion-App.
-It is possible to CRUD companions (at the moment just read and delete), affiliations, gift types and gift reactions.
+It is possible to CRUD companions (at the moment just create, read and delete), affiliations, gift types and gift reactions.

 A [demo](https://maxionderon.dev/Companion-Gift-App-Admin-Angular/) of the application is deployed via GitHub Pages and connects to a [Heroku](https://www.heroku.com/) hosted Spring Boot REST API.